len-sla/dockerize_by_default/README.md

 kennethkl/firefox
 ```
 If there is need to do that in windows work of Jocelyn Le Sage is doing the job  https://github.com/jlesage/docker-firefox.
-Well documented.
-There are also other tools.
-I am not the only one who appreciate this repository
+Well documented, bullet proff, up to date.
+There are also other tools and  I am not the only one who appreciate this repository.

  ```
  docker run -d \